sjhewitt/requirejs-isolate/README.md

 ```

 **myModule** will be an isolated instance of your module.
-Any dependencies it required have been auto-mocked out.
+Any dependencies it required have been replaced by stubs.

 **anotherModule** will be a normal, non-isolated instance of your module.
 If _anotherModule_ itself depends on _myModule_,
 it will get a normal, non-isolated instance of _myModule_ as it's dependency.